 Step 6: Conductive Inks & Doughs

 In the beginning we were dead set on making our parts work with conductive inks.
 This only partially worked.

 This conductive ink is pretty similar to puffy paint.
 It's easy to paint onto any surface, is pretty inexpensive, and is water washable for an easy cleanup.
-The downside is that the graphite isn't very conducive and really acts like a large resistor more than anything.
-We didn't have any issues connecting it to Crazy Circuits Parts since we could have ink blogs dry over the PCBs but we had issues moving power around in the circuit safely.
+The downside is that the graphite isn't very conductive and really acts like a large resistor more than anything.
+We didn't have any issues connecting it to Crazy Circuits Parts since we could have ink blobs dry over the PCBs but we had issues moving power around in the circuit safely.

 What we did end up using it for was a capacitive paint "touch point" for our Arduino compatible Teensy LC boards.
-We run tape from the PCB to the paint blobs a then people touch the paint.
+We run tape from the PCB to the paint blobs and then people touch the paint.
 This allows all kinds of fun stencils, wall pianos, or interactive art projects.

 This conductive ink works just like a silver gel pen, only it leaves behind extremely conductive traces on paper.
 The upside to this ink is that the tracings are extremely conductive and it acts like a real pen.
 The downsides are that the pens are expensive, tend to dry out, and you have to somehow clamp your parts down to the paper in order to make a solid connection.

-We original had some custom magnets made up that fit through our LEGO holes.
+We originally had some custom magnets made up that fit through our LEGO holes.
 Our GitHub Repo is full of legacy parts that are labeled "magnet compatible."
 The end result was hit or miss and we realized that we kind of just made bad versions of electronics parts that Circuit Scribe already made.
-The only benefit was for making larger Arduino based projects since Circuit Scribe doesn't produce any Arduino boards, but putting too many magnets close together ended up causing it's own problems.
+The only benefit was for making larger Arduino based projects since Circuit Scribe doesn't produce any Arduino boards, but putting too many magnets close together ended up causing its own problems.

 We also realized that anything we were doing with this ink we could do with conductive tape far better.